How to Save Energy and Reduce Your Energy Expenses

 Music is a great way to beat stress.
 It is an amazing source of entertainment.
 Most of the households have music systems that blare music throughout the day.
 If your household is one such, it is time to introspect.
 It is good to be in silence for some time.
 It calms your mind and also saves you money.

 It is advisable to take short showers instead of baths.
-Use low flow showerheads.
+Replace faucet aerators and shower heads with low-flow equivalents.
 They save you energy and thereby money.
 Wash full loads of clothes and dishes.
 It is a good idea to air dry clothes.

 Set your thermostat as high as possible, ensuring your comfort of course, during the summer months.
 The idea is to keep the difference between the indoor and outdoor temperatures as low as possible.
 This will result in savings.